PALO-IT-HK/hive-tech-onboarding/README.md

   ```

 Though these standards exist, they serve more as guidelines which aims to have developers form a habit of being concise and consistent.

+## Code Review
+### Attitudes and Mindset

+Code reviews are valuable and crucial to being a high-functioning development organization.
+It results in higher quality code that is more broadly understood.
+However, code reviews can come to nothing or harm the interpersonal relations when they are done wrong.
+Hence, it’s important to pay attention to the human aspects of code reviews.

+Humans make mistakes.
+That’s normal.
+As long as software is written by humans, it will contain mistakes.
+This doesn’t mean that you should work carelessly.
+But this mindset will take away the fear of mistakes and create an atmosphere where making mistakes is accepted on which is important for feedback during a code review.

+Be humble.
+Mind that everybody’s code can be improved and admitting mistakes shows that you are really professional and honest.
+You are not your code.
+Criticism on your code is not a criticism on you as a human.
+Don’t connect your self-worth with the code you write.
+You are still a valuable team member even if there are some flaws in your code.

+In the end, programming is just a skill.
+It improves with training - and this improvement never stops.

+### Author Guidelines
+  1. **Communicate**.
+Give your reviewers context on your change.
+Let them know why you are making those changes and link to a ticket for additional context.
+Set a timeline with your reviewers so they know how quickly you need feedback.

+  2. **Chat it up**.
+Sometimes the most efficient way to resolve a disagreement is a direct conversation.
+If you find yourself having long email discussions on your code reviews, meet with your reviewers to resolve any disagreements in a timely manner.

+  3. **Smaller is Better**.
+Keep your code reviews small so that you can iterate more quickly and accurately.
+In general, smaller code changes are also easier to test and verify as stable.

+  4. **It Works**.
+Before submitting for review, be sure to check for errors.
+Catching these issues early will save both you and the reviewer's time.

+### Reviewer Guidelines

+  1. **You are responsible for the code you review**.
+You are equally as responsible for the code shipped as the person who wrote the code.
+Make sure that the code is **working** and **solves the intended problem**.

+  2. **You can always ask for help**.
+If you’re not confident that the code meets the agreed standards, ask a teammate to help complete the code review.

+  3. **Time is of the Essence**.
+The faster you can return a code review to the submitter, the better.
+Try to review and respond within 24 hours to maintain project momentum.
+This is more practical with smaller code reviews.

+  4. **Review for efficiency and maintainability**.
+Think carefully about the code.
+You should be able to understand each piece and how they all fit together.
+Confirm that the logic of each component is: readable, maintainable; **not** unused or over-engineered.

+### Communication is Key

+Whether you are reviewing code or having your code reviewed, communication is critical and both parties need to address that feedback is a suggestion and open for discussion.
+This may require some compromises.
+That said, as a reviewer, you should not approve code if you’re unsatisfied with the mitigation or without a plan to mitigate an open issue.

+Remember your job as a reviewer is to foster discussion so be sure to encourage open communication.